- WHAT WE DO

 You may have heard the famous quote from Confucius, which says, “I hear, and I forget.
 I see, and I remember.
 I do, and I understand."
 This concept perfectly sums up why training simulations are effective.
 Unlike a lecture or a video, simulations let learners practice or “do” the tasks they need to master.
 Training simulations come in various formats.
 If the process allows, you could have the learner use the actual equipment to perform a fictional procedure.
 Or, you can create an online simulation for learners to take on a computer or a tablet.
 The most intricate form of a training simulation is a Virtual Reality experience, also called VR.
 There are countless reasons to offer simulation VR training experiences to your audience.
 We’ll explore 5 of those reasons.

 As a result, learners give their undivided attention to the learning experience.
 They’re 100% focused on performing the task, learning from their mistakes, and striving to succeed.
 No other training platform guarantees this level of devotion.
 Plus, learners don’t have to imagine what it will be like to transfer the knowledge they’re acquiring to the work environment.
 The reality of it surrounds them from the moment they begin the simulation.
 The experience is quite literally “as real as it gets.”
-Therefore, VR simulations shorten the amount of time it takes learners to grow comfortable in their job roles.
+Therefore, VR simulations shorten the time it takes learners to grow comfortable in their job roles.

 As we repeat physical actions, such as dribbling a basketball, our brains form procedural memories.
 These ingrained memories, often called muscle memory, facilitate our ability to perform routine tasks without thinking about them.
 Computer or tablet-based simulations lack this component of muscle memory.
 We have to simplify physical interactions to make them work on a 2D screen.
 For instance, imagine someone needs to open a drawer, identify the tool they need, and pull it out of the drawer.
 A 2D simulation would likely have the learner click the drawer, which would cause it to open.
 Then, they would click the tool, which would automatically pick it up.
 Yet, a VR simulation would require the learner to grab the drawer handle and physically pull it open.
 Then, they’d have to reach into the drawer, grip the tool, and pull it out of the drawer.